M.A. and M.A.T Degree Requirements

-All candidates seeking teacher certification are to take the appropriate PRAXIS II Specialty Area Examination(s) and Principles of Learning and Teacher Examination(s) in order to be certified.
+All candidates seeking teacher certification are required to pass the appropriate PRAXIS II Specialty Area Examination(s) in order to be recommended for certification.
+A passing score on the appropriate Principles of Learning and Teaching Examination(s) is also required for M.A.T. candidates (excluding LBD).
 Contact the Graduate Education Office for a list of tests required for each program area.

 EPSB Disclaimer: Teacher certification requirements are subject to change.
 Before registering for the test(s), please refer to the Education Professional Standards Board (EPSB) website at www.epsb.ky.gov for current requirements or contact the Division of Educator Preparation, Assessment, and Internship at (502)564-5789.

 A bachelor’s degree is a pre-requisite to all of the Master of Arts and Master of Arts in Teaching degree programs.
 Additional pre-requisites may be required for each program.
 All of these programs lead to Kentucky certification.